rortizv/ngrxApp/README.md

 # NgrxApp

-This is an app for learning NGRX only purpose.
+This is Counter App for learning NGRX only purpose.

+This code has been taken from this guide: https://ngrx.io/guide/store

+## Install

+Clone repo and hit 'npm i' to install Node modules.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.